s-kawara/powerapps-docs.ja-jp/powerapps-docs/developer/common-data-service/org-service/entity-operations-update-delete.md

 //Update the account name
 account["name"] = "New Account name";

-//Update the email address for the primary contact of the the account var contact = new Entity("contact");
+//Update the email address for the primary contact of the account var contact = new Entity("contact");
 contact.Id = retrievedAccount.RelatedEntities[primaryContactRelationship]
 .Entities.FirstOrDefault().Id;